 Why do you need to document your research method?

 In any dissertation, thesis, or academic journal, you will always find a chapter dedicated to explaining the research methodology of the person who carried out the study, also referred to as the methodology section of the work.

 A good research methodology will explain what you are going to do and why, while a poor methodology will lead to a messy or disorganized approach.

-You should also be able to justify in this section your reasoning for why you intend on carrying out your research in a particular way, especially if it might be a particularly unique method.
+You should also be able to justify in this section your reasoning for why you intend to carry out your research in a particular way, especially if it might be a particularly unique method.

-Having a sound methodology in place can also help you in the following scenarios:
+Having a sound methodology in place can also help you with the following:

-- If another researcher at a later date wishes to try and replicate your research, they will need your explanations and guidelines.
+- When another researcher at a later date wishes to try and replicate your research, they will need your explanations and guidelines.

 - It provides you with a plan to follow throughout your research.
 When you are drafting your methodology approach, you need to be sure that the method you are using is the right one for your goal.
 This will help you with both explaining and understanding your method.

 - It affords you the opportunity to document from the outset what you intend to achieve with your research, from start to finish.

 What are the different types of research instruments?